 Walking boots can be made with suede, leather or fabric which will normally be mesh.
-Fabric boots are lighter and more breathable than traditional leather uppers and generally more affordable.
+Fabric boots are lighter and more breathable than traditional leather uppers.

 For many, the choice is often down to personal preference but here are some pointers to help you decide between the two.

 |Tougher material so will cope in more abrasive areas||Heavier|